-&lt;sup>4 Note: environmental performance requirements will be proposed within the EES but may be refined following public submissions matters raised through public hearings or additional technical investigations.
+3 Note: environmental performance requirements will be proposed within the EES but may be refined following public submissions, matters raised through public hearings or additional technical investigations.

-- aspects of the operational phase of the project that could give rise to environmental effects, including air emissions, noise, vibration, drainage and water management, energy use and greenhouse gas emissions; - solid waste, wastewater and hazardous material generation and management during construction and operation; - lighting, safety and security requirements during construction and operation; - consideration of public safety for road users during construction, use and operation; - hours of construction work; and - approach to be taken regarding rehabilitation of temporarily disturbed areas.
+- the proposed approach to incorporate sustainability principles and practices into project procurement and delivery including consideration of economic, environmental and social impacts of goods and services over the entire lifecycle; - proposed methods of construction, temporary occupation of land, construction timetabling and staging, other necessary works directly associated with the project, such as road upgrades, infrastructure and services relocation, or augmentation of existing plant and facilities and extent of disturbed areas; - technical specifications and proposed development and design capacity; - consideration of climate change risks utilising relevant standards for risk assessment (such as AS/NZS ISO 31000:2009), to evaluate the key risks associated with climate change impacts against IPCC projections and identify the proposed approach to ensure that the infrastructure will be resilient to projected changes in climate. - aspects of the construction and operational phases of the project that could give rise to environmental effects, including air emissions, noise, vibration, discharges to water, local drainage, energy use and greenhouse gas emissions; - solid waste, wastewater and hazardous material generation and management during construction and operation; - lighting, safety and security requirements during construction and operation; - consideration of public safety for road users during construction and operation; - hours of construction work; and - approach to be taken regarding rehabilitation of temporarily disturbed areas.